fluxio/flux-sdk-js/docs/tutorial/Chapter-2.md

 </div>
 ```

-Let’s declare a variable for our viewport at the very top of index.js before anything else:
+Let's declare a variable for our viewport at the very top of index.js before anything else:

 ```js
 var viewport
 ```

 Also inside of index.js, add a new function named initViewport.
-The initViewport function instantiates the viewport, passing it an element it can use to append its own content -- in our case, the div we just added to index.html.
+The initViewport function instantiates the viewport, passing it an element it can use to append its own content - in our case, the div we just added to index.html.

 ```js
 /**